-The flexible pole hasn’t done away with the traditional rigid frame tents - these still exist and are popular.
+The flexible pole hasn’t done away with the traditional rigid frame tents - these still exist, though they are few and far between.

 Sons of the traditional tepee

-Single pole tents based on the traditional tepee or even the old-fashioned Scout’s bell tent get more popular all the time so most manufacturers have introduced a tepee or something similar in the last year or so.
+Single pole tents based on the traditional tepee or even the classic Scout’s bell tent are popular today.
+Most manufacturers have introduced a tepee or something similar in the last year or so.

-Tepees may look great on site, but most don’t have inner tents so are probably best suited for ‘fine weather’ camping, unless they are of cotton or polycotton.
+Tepees may look great on site, but some don’t have inner tents so are probably best suited for ‘fine weather’ camping, unless they are of cotton or polycotton.

 However, there are exceptions - the traditional 100 per cent heavy cotton tents used as patrol tents by the Scouts and Guides will withstand pretty much anything the British weather will throw at them.

 We mustn’t forget the trailer tents and folding campers, which can be the luxury end of tented accommodation.
 Trailer tents and folding campers have their own section of this website.